stummjr/doc.scrapinghub.com/autoscraping.rst

 avoiding to focus on our target.
 And if there weren't other kind of filters, it indeed would crawl all the web.

 The offsite filter restricts the bot to only visit links that belong to the web domains in the start URLs, and in the templates (if any)
 URLs, and filters out everything else.
 It has precedence over any other kind of URL filter.
+One can ask whether there is not a redundancy in adding template URLs domains, as templates were obtained from a crawling limited to the start URLs domains.
+Well, in most cases, this is true, but also can happen that you use one start url for creating templates, and a different one for scraping items, and both be from different domains.

 The other two kind of URL filters are user custom: **Exclude Pattern** and **Follow Patterns**, bot configurable from the Autoscraping
 Spider properties.